-Bundy, a Republican, was the representative for Ohio's 10th congressional district from 1893 to 1895.
+Bundy was the representative for Ohio’s 10th congressional district and was a Republican.
+He served from 1893 to 1895.

 From Dec 1865 to Mar 1895, Bundy missed 527 of 1,392 roll call votes, which is 37.9%.
 This is on par with the median of 37.3% among the lifetime records of representatives serving in Mar 1895.
 The chart below reports missed votes over time.